Disco Inferno | Chords + Lyrics

 However, when the extended, nearly 11-minute version appeared on the Saturday Night Fever soundtrack, the song re-entered the charts and became a worldwide hit.
 Ironically, the shorter, edited version remains the most well-known.

-Since the late ’70s, Disco Inferno has been covered by Tina Turner, Cyndi Lauper, and just about every disco band to play a gig.
+Since the late ’70s, Disco Inferno has been covered by Tina Turner, Cyndi Lauper, and just about every disco band performing live.

 The Trammps never had another major hit, but Disco Inferno kept them in the spotlight.
 As recently as 2016, Bernie Sanders used it in his campaign with the slightly altered lyrics: “Bern, Baby, Bern.”